er1cstotle/lighthouse/lectures/w2d2/notes.md

 - This is not a topic for today but I thought it important to touch on quickly
 - The event loop is what enables Javascript's asynchronous behavior
-- The loop pulls things out of the event queue and runs the task then goes back to the queue etc...
+- The loop pulls things out of the event queue and runs the task then goes back to the queue and runs the next task etc...

 # 3. FS 10m